 If you've heard the theme from Doctor Who or R2D2's chirps, you've heard an ARP synthesizer.
-From rock legends such as Pete Townshend and David Bowie, to jazz and jazz fusion greats Herbie Hancock and Joe Zawinul of Weather Report, to synth composers Kraftwerk and Trent Rezner, the sound of ARP synths are an indelible part of music history.
+From rock legends such as Pete Townshend and David Bowie, to jazz and jazz fusion greats Herbie Hancock and Joe Zawinul of Weather Report, to synth composers Kraftwerk and Trent Reznor, the sound of ARP synths are an indelible part of music history.

 TRC and ARPF Board member David Mash demonstrates his ARP 2600 to the TRC staff.